capricorn86/happy-dom/packages/@happy-dom/server-renderer/README.md

 ![Happy DOM Logo](https://github.com/capricorn86/happy-dom/raw/master/docs/happy-dom-logo.jpg)

-Use Happy DOM for server-side rendering (SSR) or as a static site generator (SSG).
+Use Happy DOM for server-side rendering (SSR) or as a static site generation (SSG).

-The server rendering module uses a worker pool by default to render multiple pages in parallel.
-Each worker can also render multiple pages in parallel.
+This tool uses a worker pool by default to render multiple pages in parallel.
+Each worker can also render multiple pages in parallel that shares resources.

-The benefit of using this server rendering module is that it is not tied to a specific framework.
+The benefit of using this tool is that it is not tied to a specific framework.
 For example, you can use React, Vue, and Angular on the same page.
-The server rendering module will render the page as a whole and return the HTML.
+The page is rendered as a whole and outputted as HTML.

 ## Installation